 The Manaslu Tsum Valley trek distance is about 177 to 190 kilometers.
 That would be equivalent to traveling for many days between towns.
 You will cross rivers, climb high hills, enter little mountain settlements, and travel through forests.
 You walk for about six to eight hours every day on the up-and-down trail.

-The duration of the Manaslu Tsum Valley Trek is usually 18 to 22 days.
-The majority of trekkers begin their journey at Arughat, also known as Soti Khola.
+The duration of the Manaslu Tsum Valley Trekking is usually 18 to 22 days.
+Before majority of trekkers begin their journey at Arughat, also known as Soti Khola.
 The trail then passes through tiny towns, rivers, and woodlands.
+But now a days travelers begain their Manaslu Tsum valley Hiking at Machhakhola or Jagat.

 Known for its traditional Tibetan culture and stunning scenery, the journey takes you deep into the Tsum Valley, a secluded and serene region.
 Special permits are required to enter the valley because it is a restricted area.
 The trail then continues on to the Manaslu Circuit, which circles the magnificent Mount Manaslu, the eighth-highest mountain in the world, after passing through the Tsum Valley.